-Adani Enterprises shares rebound 39% from 52-week low; stock volatility makes investors scratch their heads
+Adani Enterprises shares rebound 65% from 52-week low; stock volatility makes investors scratch their heads

-The clarification comes after the damning Hindenburg Research report that alleged the Adani Group of accounting fraud stock manipulation and serious malpractices.
+The Fitch clarification came after the damning Hindenburg Research report that alleged the Adani Group of accounting fraud stock manipulation and serious malpractices.

-Adani Ports, which hit a 52-week low of Rs 394.95, recovered 24.92 per cent from that level to hit a high of Rs 493.40.
+Adani Ports, which hit a 52-week low of Rs 394.95, closed the day at Rs 498.85, up 7.98 per cent.
 The scrip was up over 6 per cent for the day.
 Adani Power was locked at its lower circuit limit of Rs 192.05 and so was Adani Transmission, which hit its 10 per cent lower circuit limit earlier today.
 Adani Green was down 10 per cent at Rs 934.25, again because of lower circuit it hit earlier.
 Ambuja Cements rose 2.96 per cent to Rs 362.90.
 Adani Total Gas was down 5 per cent at Rs 1,625.95.

 “There are also no near-term significant offshore bond maturities – earliest in June 2024 for Adani Ports and Special Economic Zone Limited (APSEZ, BBB-/Stable); December 2024 for Adani Green Energy Limited Restricted Group 1 (AGEL RG1, BB+/Stable); and 2026 or beyond for all other entities – reducing refinancing risks and near-term liquidity risks,” it said.